secretstartups/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/index.html.md

 ### SaaS Service Ping

 GitLab.com (or GitLab SaaS) is essentially a GitLab-hosted multi-tenant version of GitLab.
-A manually generated version of Service Ping (Manual SaaS Service Ping) has been implemented for SaaS and provides equivalent analytics coverge of SaaS that we achieve with Self-Managed instances.
+A manually generated version of Service Ping (Manual SaaS Service Ping) has been implemented for SaaS and provides analytics coverge of SaaS equivalent to what we achieve with Self-Managed instances.

 However, the current process suffers from two major sets of problems: